 At Shield, we offer our employees the choice of 3 different public holiday schedules.
 It’s a bit tricky to keep track of but it can be helpful for employees to match against their religious preferences.

 We offer 20 days of annual leave and classify the 12 casual leave days in India’s legislative framework as sick days.

 How to Pay Remote Employees in India

-Do Indian employees get paid differently to US employees?
+Do Indian employees get paid differently than US employees?

-Yes, Indian employees are paid differently to US employees.
-Salaried employees in the US are usually paid a fixed amount on a weekly, bi-weekly, or monthly basis, whereas salaries in India are structured with a number of components totalling a net salary figure.
+Yes, Indian employees are paid differently than US employees.
+Salaried employees in the US are usually paid a fixed amount on a weekly, bi-weekly, or monthly basis, whereas salaries in India are structured with a number of components totaling a net salary figure.
 This includes a basic salary, allowances such as for housing, transport, health, and can include a number of perquisites as well.

 How often do Indian employees get paid?